dkruze/Writing-Portolio/README.md

 # Writing-Portolio
 This repository contains .txt and .pdf versions of my selected writings.
 Technical documents, critiques, and essays from various points in the last 5 years.
-It is separated into subdirectories that represent different kinds of writing, some of which may already be included in different repositories on this github.
-1. TECHNICAL WRITING

-2. ESSAYS

-3. CRITIQUES
+Some of these may already be included in different repositories on this github.
+The given writings vary in subject and size, but not in style.
+They represent the development of my writing style over a long period, comprising works from my time as a student, my time as a scientist with Eurofins, and my own, personal writings regarding arts and culture.
+Due to the confidential nature of my position at Eurofins, technical writings may not be legally posted due to their specific natures.
+I no longer have access to them, as they are located on secure, client servers.